peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 ## Data Preparation

 The raw export of over 10,000 candidates must be validated, filtered, and formatted.
-This is an automated, four-step process driven by Python scripts.
+This is an automated, three-step process driven by Python scripts.

-### Step 1: Data Validation (Audit)
+### Step 1: Data Validation (`validate_adb_data.py`)

-**A Note on Reproducibility and Dynamic Data:** The raw export (`adb_raw_export.txt`) was first audited by `src/validate_adb_data.py`.
-This script cross-references each entry against Wikipedia to verify the name and confirm a death date.
+**A Note on Reproducibility and Dynamic Data:** The raw export (`adb_raw_export.txt`) is audited by `src/validate_adb_data.py`.
+This script cross-references each entry against Wikipedia to verify it is a person with a recorded death date.
 Because Wikipedia is a dynamic source, this validation is not perfectly reproducible.
 The study's pipeline therefore relies on the static report that resulted from this one-time audit, which is included as `data/reports/adb_validation_report.csv`.
-This ensures the filtering process is fully reproducible.
+A status of `OK` is assigned only to validated `Person` entries.
+This static report ensures the subsequent filtering is fully deterministic.

+**A Note on Validation Logic:** The script uses a multi-step validation process.
+A "name mismatch" is flagged if the similarity score between the ADB name and the Wikipedia page title falls below 90% after normalization.
+A death date is confirmed by searching for multiple positive signals (e.g., a "Died" field in an infobox) while checking for negative signals (e.g., the "Living people" category).
+The validation also requires a valid English Wikipedia page; this is a methodological control to ensure a consistent and high-quality baseline for the LLM's biographical knowledge, as its training data is predominantly English.

 ### Step 2: Filtering and Selection (`filter_adb_candidates.py`)

 **A Note on Eminence Scores and Reproducibility:** The eminence scores used for filtering are stored in the static file `data/foundational_assets/eminence_scores.csv`.
-The generation of these scores was a one-time process.
 By treating the scores as a static input, the filtering process remains fully deterministic.

 This step is automated by `src/filter_adb_candidates.py`.
 It takes the raw data, the validation report, and the eminence scores as input.
-It filters candidates based on their validation status, a valid birth time, and a birth year between 1900-1999.
-It then ranks the remaining candidates by eminence score (with ARN as a tie-breaker) and selects the top 5,000.
-The output is `data/intermediate/adb_filtered_5000.txt`.
+It filters candidates based on a validation status of `OK`, a valid birth time, and a birth year between 1900-1999.
+It then ranks the remaining candidates by eminence score and selects the top 5,000.
+The output is `data/intermediate/adb_filtered_5000.txt`, a clean, sorted file ready for final formatting.

 ### Step 3: Formatting for Import (`prepare_sf_import.py`)

-This step, automated by `src/prepare_sf_import.py`, formats the 5,000 selected subjects for import into the Solar Fire astrology software.
-It parses the data from `adb_filtered_5000.txt`, extracts geographic and time zone information, and assembles a Comma Quote Delimited (CQD) record for each subject.
+This final automated step, handled by `src/prepare_sf_import.py`, formats the 5,000 selected subjects for import into the Solar Fire astrology software.
+It reads the clean data from `adb_filtered_5000.txt`, transforms names and dates into the required format, and assembles a Comma Quote Delimited (CQD) record for each subject.
 The output is `data/intermediate/sf_data_import.txt`.

-### Step 4: Integration and Cleaning (`create_subject_db.py`)

-After the data is processed and exported from Solar Fire as `sf_chart_export.csv`, this crucial integration step is performed by `create_subject_db.py`.
-The script reads the multi-line chart export, flattens it into one row per subject, and enriches it by cross-referencing other source files (like the eminence scores).
-Most importantly, it **repairs character encoding issues** that originate from the Solar Fire export process.

-The final output is `data/processed/subject_db.csv`, a clean, UTF-8 encoded master file that serves as the primary input for the final database generation script.

 ## Importing to and Exporting from Solar Fire